aws-samples/automating-livestream-video-monitoring/README.md

    ![web app screenshot with no custom models](./img/webapp-screenshot-no-custom-models.png)

-### Running the application with custom models trained with Amazon Rekognition
+### Running the app with custom models trained with Amazon Rekognition

 ## Stoping the application